zanonmark/Google-4-TbSync/README.md

 ### Why another Google synchronization add-on

-Google has currently 3 ways to make contact synchronizations:
+Google currently offers 3 ways to perform contact synchronizations:
-1. Through the CardDAV protocol.
+1. _Through the CardDAV protocol_.
 This should be the preferred choice, because it's a standard protocol and there are already many interfaces for it.
 But the support by Google is broken, as it doesn't support synchronizing contact groups (aka labels).
 So, this is a no-go unless Google fixes it (which seems to be: never, as the ticket has been open for years).
-2. Through the Google Contacts API.
+2. _Through the Google Contacts API_.
 This is what the gContactSync add-on was doing.
-But:
-a) the user interface of gContactSync is currently broken, and will probably not be fixed;
-b) even if it was, the Google Contacts API itself is deprecated and will stop working on June 15th 2021.
+But: a) the user interface of gContactSync is currently broken, and will probably not be fixed; b) even if it was, the Google Contacts API itself is deprecated and will stop working on June 15th 2021.
-And this leads us to the last method,
-3. Through the Google People API.
-This is exactly what my Google-4-TbSync add-on is doing.
+3. _Through the Google People API_.
+This is exactly what the Google-4-TbSync add-on is doing.

 ### Current status